jxph025319/edx-documentation/en_us/shared/video/add_video_to_course.rst

   .. only:: Partners

     For courses on edx.org, you use the **video ID** that the upload process automatically creates for your video.
-You find this video ID on the Video Uploads page in Studio.
-For more information, see :ref:`Copy the edX Video ID`.
+You find this video ID on the **Video Uploads** page in Studio.
+For more information, see :ref:`Create a Video Component`.

     For courses on Edge, you use the **video URL** that is created for the video when you upload the video to YouTube or another site.
 The video URL